ashwinsdk/project-xylen/docs/VM_SETUP.md

 # VM Setup Guide for Windows Hosts

-This guide provides exact commands to create Ubuntu LTS VMs on Windows hosts using VirtualBox for running trading model servers.
+This guide provides exact commands to create Ubuntu LTS VMs on Windows hosts using VirtualBox for running model servers for Project Xylen.

 ## Prerequisites